eudoxia0/eudoxia0.github.io/article/_posts/2025-05-24-inboxes-are-underrated.md

 But this is imperfect, because often I get distracted, and I do neither.
 Sometimes I read the other person's message, and mentally begin drafting a reply, but forget to make a task.
 Sometimes I check DMs outside of this timeblock, when I'm less disciplined about following the checklist.
 Sometimes I'm interrupted before I can create the task.
 And so on.
 And all of these systems have a concept a conversation being read/unread, but it is fragile: touch it and it goes away.
 So if I don't reply immediately, and I don't make a task, I might never reply.
 And then new conversations pile up, burying the old ones.

 Email is where I get the least human communication, but it is the one system that has an inbox.
-And the inbox is invaluable for me, because it acts as a domain-specific todo list: it draws a hard line between the things that have are handled (archived), and the things that are not (inbox).
+And the inbox is invaluable for me, because it acts as a domain-specific todo list: it draws a hard line between the things that have been handled (archived), and the things that are not (inbox).
 Crossing this line requires an _explicit_ act.

 With email, I can execute this algorithm: